-• Borrowings include hybrid financial instruments with embedded derivatives which are contracts that are not classified as OTC derivatives because they fail net investment criteria.
+Borrowings are contracts that are not classified as OTC derivatives because they fail net investment criteria.
 See the Derivative Contracts section above for a description of the valuation technique applied to the Company's Borrowings.

-• Level 2 - when valued using observable inputs, or where the unobservable input is not deemed significant.
+Level 2 - when valued using observable inputs, or where the unobservable input is not deemed significant.